SAIF224q/Numpy/README.md

-`T` In Fine name stand for tutorial file for projects file `project` is in file name
+`T` In File name stand for tutorial file for projects file `project` is in file name